MODULE: Plan Events

 Remember these 6 in your baking mix…

-1. Designated areas – You can only hold a bake sale in one of the designated areas listed in the below table.
-This must be booked at least 2-3 WEEKS in advance at your local BSU reception.
+1. Designated areas – You can only book a stall for a bake sale in one of these designated areas on campus:

 Designated Areas for Bake/Cake Sales